 The iWireless Center in Moline and the Adler Theatre in Davenport offera variety of concerts, with artists like Taylor Swift, B.B.
 King, Dave Matthews Band, Maroon 5, Kanye West, Wilco, and Blake Shelton, just to name a few.
 Many festivals are held throughout the year, the most famous of which is the Bix 7 Race and Jazz Festival held in late July.

-For nightlife, look no further than the District of Rock Island or downtown Davenport.
+For nightlife, look no further than the downtown areas of Davenport, Moline, or Rock Island.
 In each, you'll find art galleries and studios, restaurants, brew pubs, coffee shops, nightclubs, and unique shops.

 If you like to shop, we're the city for you.
 From quaint districts–the East Village of Davenport–to giant shopping complexes, Midwestern treasures aren’t hard to find.
 The Quad Cities is the home of Isabel Bloom and John Deere, and just up the road in LeClaire is Antique Archaeology (home base for The History Channel's American Pickers).
-In central Davenport, NorthPark Mall features stores including Abercrombie and Fitch, Gap, and Express, and chain stores such as Dillards, Younkers and Von Maur.
+In central Davenport, NorthPark Mall features several popular chain and department stores.

 One thing you won't find in the Quad Cities, however, is a high cost of living.
 You’ll be pleasantly surprised at the price of apartments in the area.